-- One1 Dialysis hour where we discuss the dialysis program, Quality Initiatives, patient problems etc.
+- One Dialysis hour where we discuss the dialysis program, Quality Initiatives, patient problems, etc.

 - Once a week there is a combined adult and pediatric nephrology core lecture.
 These lectures cover the basics of nephrology and comprise a 1 year curriculum.
 The lectures repeat yearly so if you miss it the first time because you are on service or vacation you can get the lecture the following year.

-- Every Friday we have a 1 hour renal pathology review at noon and weekly signout rounds at 4 PM.
+- Every Friday we have a 1 hour Renal Pathology review at noon and weekly Sign-Out Rounds at 4:00 PM.

 - We have other meetings which include M&M or team meetings as needed on other days.
 The goal is to ensure that your education is comprehensive and well rounded.
 You are strongly encouraged to take the yearly ‘in training’ Pediatric Nephrology Exam as a benchmark of your progress.